-We stock up on vegetables weekly from the farmers markets and find that we spend the most money on vegetables in general compared to all other foods as its a weekly expense.
+We stock up on vegetables weekly from the farmer’s markets and find that we spend the most money on vegetables in general compared to all other foods as its a weekly expense.
 Make sure you’re buying and eating seasonally.
-This is really important as it’s the best way to ensure that you are getting quality, and preferably organic produce.
+This is important as it’s the best way to ensure that you are getting quality and preferably organic produce.

 On average we have around 3-4 different types of fruit in the kitchen.
 Main ones are lemons, bananas, berries (usually frozen) and apples.
 In summer we love berries, autumn persimmons, winter kiwis and winter/spring more citrus.

 Here’s an infographic with the rest of our staples!

 You’ll be able to get most of these products between farmers markets, a food co-op and your supermarket.
 You can also see some shopping tips in this post.
-If you have any questions about any of the products, please leave a comment below and I’ll try and answer it as best as possible.
+If you have any questions about any of the products, please leave a comment below, and I’ll try and answer it as best as possible.